The 5 most important KPIs for a SaaS company

 If you do a google search for the most important KPIs (Key Performance Indicators) for a SaaS company, you can quickly get overwhelmed.
 There are literally hundreds of articles or posts on this topic.

-I’m going to make it very simple for you and highlight the 5 most important KPIs that every SaaS company should track.
+Whether you have your own accountants or you outsource your accounting services, I’m going to make it very simple for you and highlight the 5 most important KPIs that every SaaS company should track.

 1. Monthly Recurring Revenue (MRR)